Decker School of Nursing Undergraduate Student Handbook

 for an overload.

 Undergraduate students with a 3.3 GPA will receive automatic approval for credit overload up to 22 credits.
-Eligible students requesting credit overload should contact Student Services.
-First semester freshman, first semester transfer students, and students on probation may not overload credits.
-Students who do not meet the 3.3 GPA or who want to take more than 22 credits must submit a petition through the Educational Policies Committee.
+Eligible students requesting credit overload should contact the Decker Academic Advising and Student Services Office.
+First-semester freshman students, first-semester transfer students and students on probation may not overload credits.
+Students who do not meet the 3.3 GPA or who wish to take more than 22 credits must submit a petition through the Educational Policies Committee.
 Students should attend class until they can register officially online.
 (See the section on Petitioning for Exceptions to Policies and Requirements.)

 Students may matriculate on a part-time or full-time basis.